 The root of the problem is the build plate, which as we mentioned above isn’t attached or clipped into the pinions.
 Instead, the natural friction of the gears is what keeps it in place; the natural vibrations of the printing process shift the plate in small increments.

 NewMatter offers a rich library of support articles and video walkthroughs covering setup to navigating the browser app.
-It’s cheery and unassuming, ideal for a daunted novice.
+It’s cheery and unassuming, perfect for a daunted beginner.

 Beyond this, there’s no support whatsoever as NewMatter shut down in early 2018 taking the web app, crucial to the MOD-t’s functionality with it.

-Users can still make use of the MOD-t Printer Tool desktop software and upload .gcode files made with third-party software to create prints, but that’s it.
+Users can still make use of the MOD-t Printer Tool desktop software and upload .gcode files made with third-party software to generate prints, but that’s it.

-For someone who wants to discover the world of 3D printing, the MOD-t is excellent.
+For someone who wants to explore and discover the world of 3D printing, the MOD-t is great.
 The price tag is reasonable, the curated library designs varied enough to keep interest, and the ease of use is unmatched.

 However, the MOD-t suffers from its own simplicity especially in the wake of the company shutting its doors.
 The core idea of using the web app to initiate, manage, and shop for print designs mean the MOD-t is all but redundant for first-timers.